Favourited 745 times

 English, Portuguese, Spanish, German, Chinese (director also speaks Tibetan and Hindi)

-Small, clean single room (bed, desk, chair, shelving/cupboards) with access to shared bathroom (separate men, women, all), in a building with up to 12 other residents, and a very friendly dog who is in the house several hours a day.
+Small, clean single room (bed, desk, chair, shelving/cupboards) with access to shared bathroom (separate men, women, all), in a building with up to 12 other residents, and a very friendly Labrador who is in the house several hours a day.
 Bedding and basic toiletries supplied.
 Double room available for couples.
-Families please contact us to discuss your situation and needs .
+Sorry, no pets.

 Please note that no drugs or tobacco (including e-cigs, vaping, etc) are allowed anywhere on the property at any time.
 Alcohol can only be consumed occasionally and strictly outside work hours.
 Please ask if you have more questions about this, thank you!